California Contractor Bond Requirements, Cost, and CSLB Filing Guide (2026)

 Quick Answer: A California contractor license bond is a $25,000 surety bond required by the California Contractors State License Board (CSLB) for all licensed contractors.
 The bond ensures compliance with California contractor licensing laws and shields consumers from financial harm.

 Most contractors can obtain the bond in minutes, and the surety company typically files it electronically with the CSLB after approval.
+Before applying for a California contractor license, it’s important to understand the full CSLB bond requirements, filing process, bond costs, and how contractor license bonds work under California law.
+What Is a California Contractor License Bond?

 California Contractor License Bond – Key Facts